+Table 8-1.
+Library Operations

 Source: Mashpee Public Library Strategic Plan, 2020

 In April of 2019, a Strategic Planning Committee of residents, business owners, non-profit leaders, library staff, Town officials, and employees was formed to develop a comprehensive strategic plan to guide the organization for the following five years.
 The group hired a consultant to facilitate the strategic planning process and led two focus groups, met with a staff steering committed, and implemented a survey to the community.
 The Mashpee Public Library Board of Trustees adopted the Strategic Plan on November 12, 2019.
 The Strategic Plan outlines five goals of the organization and provides activities to achieve those goals.
 The Strategic Plan goals are: